 Some universities may ask for the proof of your English language proficiency in form of TOEFL or IELTS scores, while most universities will ask for very good German language skills in case you have to write your thesis in German.
 In such cases, your knowledge of German needs to be certified through examinations like the TestDaF or DSH.

 - Decide which field of research you want to pursue and shortlist potential universities and professors if you want to follow the traditional approach or the appropriate structured doctoral programme.

-- A good place to start is www.daad.de esearch-explorer.
+- A good place to start for an excellent overview of the German research scenario is http://www.research-in-germany.org

 Academicians from your country who have collaborations with German academicians or your seniors who might be carrying out research in Germany can be a great source of information too!